 Do you want to know more about liquid net worth?
 Today we will discuss everything related to liquid net worth and what you can do with it.

 Simply put, net worth is the total of your assets less your liabilities.
 When your assets are bigger than your liabilities, you have a positive net worth.
 When your liabilities are bigger than your assets, you have a negative net worth.
 Subtracting one from the other should show total net worth.

 For many, net worth is the measure of their financial progress.
-While net worth has been a measure of one’s life and status, an important factor that should is often overlooked: liquid net worth is totally forgotten.
+While net worth has been a measure of one’s life and status, an important factor that should is often overlooked: liquid net worth.

 Do you want to get ahead in your financial journey?
 Do you want to be more safe and secure for yourself and your family?
 Then let’s dig deeper and focus on liquid net worth.

 - Measure your financial security